-An integrated team is necessary to implement, adjust and sustain a plan to meet the patient-specific goals.
+An integrated team is necessary for case management to implement, adjust and sustain a plan to meet the patient-specific goals.
 The team should include the relevant health-care professionals and other service providers as required as well as the patient, family and their support system.